RYangunwAN/ScoreWizard/README.md

 # ScoreWizard
-A real-time scoreboard system using ReactJS for display, Flutter for mobile app control, and Firebase for real-time database synchronization
+A real-time scoreboard system using HTML for scoreboard display, Flutter for mobile app control, and Firebase for real-time database synchronization